-Related reading: Finding Motivation to Exercise
+You Might Like: Finding Motivation to Exercise

 4. Learn ways to reduce stress.

 Stress affects our mental health so coming up with ways to reduce it can do wonders for our well-being.
 Meditation or yoga are good ways to relieve stress and keep us healthy.
-Meditating for 10 to 25 minutes a day is already enough to build your resilience and mind strength.
+Meditating for 10 to 25 minutes a day is already enough to build your resilience and mental strength.

 5. Get good quality sleep.

 Lack of sleep makes it difficult for us to function well physically and mentally.
 Research shows that it’s difficult to make good decisions and control our emotions when we’re sleep-deprived.
 We can improve the quality of our slumber by developing a sound sleep routine.
 Having a regular sleep cycle and wake-up time, dimming the lights, and minimizing noise can help us sleep more soundly.
 We should also avoid caffeine, alcohol, or heavy meals a few hours before our bedtime.